No topic

 Contract lengths

 Long-term contracts last for at least a year.
-If you agree to a one-year contract, this renews each year on its expiry up to a minimum three-year term – unless the tenant chooses to break it or the landlord had clearly specified otherwise at the start.
+If you agree to a one-year contract, this renews each year on its expiry or even two years for tenants in economic vulnerability.
+Automatic contract renewals take place up to a minimum of five years, or seven years if the landlord is a legal entity.

 Protecting deposits